Sandeepkumargond/learning-pull-request/readme.md

-#This is a repo to learn pull and push requests
+# This is a repo to learn pull and push requests

-Authors
+Authors of this repo are:-

 - Aakash Tiwari
 - Ujjwal Kumar Choubey